 The second match between the two took place 6 months later on an episode of Monday Night Raw on January 13, 2014.
-WWE World Heavyweight Champion Randy Orton (with two belts). storms into the locker room with Director of Operations, Kane and begins venting about how he isn’t being protected and several superstars want a piece of him; Stephanie and Hunter aren’t there.
+WWE World Heavyweight Champion Randy Orton (with two belts).
+He storms into the locker room with Director of Operations Kane and begins venting about how he isn’t being protected.
+Several superstars want a piece of him; Stephanie and Hunter aren’t there.
 Kane tells him he can only control what happens tonight and then offers Randy a match with Kofi Kingston to take out his frustrations.
 Randy Orton graciously accepts.

-So before this match even gets underway we see already Kofi’s value within the company.
-Jerry ‘The King’ Lawler makes mention of how happy Randy Orton was to be able to face Kofi.
-The match starts and Randy Orton instantly kicks Kofi in the stomach and tosses him outside of the ring.
+So before this match even gets underway, we already see Kofi’s value within the company.
+Jerry ‘The King’ Lawler mentions how happy Randy Orton was to be able to face Kofi.
+The match starts, and Randy Orton instantly kicks Kofi in the stomach and tosses him outside of the ring.
 The beginning of the match looks almost identical to the match they had in October, with Randy jumping on top early and throwing Kofi into the barricade outside of the ring.
-JBL, Michael Cole and Jerry ‘The King’ Lawler make zero mention of the actual match once again.
+JBL, Michael Cole, and Jerry ‘The King’ Lawler make zero mention of the actual match once again.

 At one point during the match, Randy stops to admire his handiwork and saunters around the ring while dusting off his hands overtop a fallen Kofi Kingston.
 Kofi gets about the same amount of offense in this match as he did in the previous one; he rammed Randy’s head into the announcer’s table three times before having his comeback snuffed out by The Viper.